MKAbuMattar/powershell-profile/Module/Plugins/README.md

 ### **Commands Not Working:**

-1. Verify you're in the appropriate context (e.g., Git repository for Git commands)
+1. Verify you're in the appropriate context (e.g., Git repository for Git commands, AWS profile configured for AWS commands)
-2. Check if required external tools are installed and in PATH
+2. Check if required external tools are installed and in PATH (Git, Docker, AWS CLI)
 3. Review error messages for specific guidance
 4. Try reloading the plugin module